Tax Guide for Caterers

-Mobile Food Vendors as Caterers
+Mobile Food Vendors

 If you sell taxable food products, you must register with us for a seller's permit.

 Mobile food vendors are subject to similar tax reporting requirements as brick-and-mortar restaurants but should pay sales or use taxes at the rate in effect at the location where the sale is made.
 Since you may be on the move, you are responsible to collect the district tax, if any, at each location where your sales are made throughout the day.
 For this example, a fictitious location and sales tax rate will be used.
 The sales tax rate for City A (County A) is 7.75% and for City B (County B) is 9.25%.
 If you make sales in City A (County A) in the morning, you will report those sales at the City A rate of 7.75%.
 Later in the day, if you make sales in City B (County B), you will report those sales at the City B rate of 9.25%.
 To report district tax, select the District Tax button where it says click to enter District Tax when filing your sales and use tax returns online.
-For a comprehensive listing of current tax rates, please see our webpage, City and County Sales and Use Tax Rates.
+For a comprehensive listing of current tax rates, please see our webpage, California City & County Sales & Use Tax Rates.

 Notes

-All Your Sales May be Taxable
+All Your Sales May Be Taxable

-If the 80/80 rule applies to your business, you may elect to separately account for sales of to go orders of cold food products.
-You must report and pay tax on all food and beverages sold, unless:
+If the 80-80 rule applies to your business, you may elect to separately account for sales of to-go orders of cold food products.

-• The sale is nontaxable, or
+- The sale is nontaxable, or

-• You make a special election not to report tax on to go sales even though your sales may meet both criteria of the 80-80 rule.
+- You make a special election not to report tax on to go sales even though your sales may meet both criteria of the 80-80 rule.
 Such sales include:

-• Cold food products, and
+- Cold food products, and

-• Hot bakery goods and hot beverages that are sold for a separate price.
+- Hot bakery goods and hot beverages that are sold for a separate price.

 Sales of those products must be separately accounted for and supported by documents.
 Without adequate documentation, 100 percent of your sales are subject to tax.